You can see this work in Living with Buildings at the Wellcome Collection, 4 October – 3 March 2019

 “It’s well worth spending time immersing yourself in the films and audio recordings to get a flavour of life at the Centre.”
 RIBA Journal

-In her first institutional solo show in the UK, Ilona Sagar presents Correspondence O, a new installation, exhibition and publication exploring the history of the radical Pioneer Health Centre in Peckham and its subsequent conversion into a gated community.
+In her first institutional solo show in the UK, Ilona Sagar presents Correspondence O, a new installation and exhibition exploring the history of the radical Pioneer Health Centre in Peckham and its subsequent conversion into a gated community.

 Sagar’s two-channel moving image installation presents the complex, changing landscape of public health and the social shift towards a more egocentric, user-focused and technology-infused understanding of wellness.
 Following a female protagonist and group of young boys, the fragmented, non-linear narrative collapses past into present, melding architectural and human physicality with historical and experimental medical research, personal testimony and archival footage.
 The exhibition will also feature rarely seen material from The Peckham Experiment archives, including interview transcripts, publications, photographs, letters and other ephemera assembled by the artist.